 Breweries and breweries-in-planning have access to a wide array of benefits and services as part of ABG membership.
 These include advocacy, education, visibility, regulatory assistance, networking and community building, resources, news and information and more.
 A Regular Membership is open to fully licensed and operating breweries located in Alabama.
 An Associate Membership is open to businesses that expect to qualify for a Regular Membership in the near future.

 Those businesses interested in a brewing membership should contact the ABG.

-- A notice for new Allied Members sent to all brewing member contacts
+- A notice for new Allied Members sent to all brewing and distillery member contacts

 - Listing on website with logo and link to your website

 - Invitation to two membership meetings each year

 - Display at any meeting with no separate booth fee (dependent on space and availability)

 - Potential for presenting depending on value to brewing members